 Trying to Reach Patients?

-This section is dedicated to social media for patients, HCPs are discussed further down.
+This section is dedicated to social media for patients, and HCPs are discussed further down.

 Let’s start with some context.